1. What is chemotherapy?

-Chemotherapy is a treatment that uses anti-cancer drugs to destroy cancer cells.
+Chemotherapy is a treatment that destroys cancer cells using anti-cancer drugs.
 It works by interfering with the cancer cells’ ability to divide and grow.

-Different chemotherapy drugs work in different ways and a combination of drugs is often used.
+Different chemotherapy drugs work in different ways.
+This is why a combination of drugs is often used.